Acne is a difficult process to improve because it involves four processes in the skin:

 - Dead Skin Cells*

 That is why treating acne takes a multi-treatment approach.
-Unfortunately, conventional skin cleaning methods are minimally effective at getting rid of acne.
+Unfortunately, conventional skin cleaning methods are minimally effective at the reduction of acne.
 Face washes and scrubs can clear away dirt and some oil, but they fail to penetrate deep into the pores where the acne bacteria thrive.
 You should avoid the temptation to scrub harshly, as this can damage your skin.
-Still, there are a few things you can do at home to combat acne.
+Still, there are a few things you can do at home to combat acne.*

 Keep your skin clean and your pores clear.
 That means avoiding heavy makeup, hair products that can get on your skin (like pomades or fragrances), sun exposure, and touching your face.
 Moisturize your skin using noncomedogenic lotions, which don’t contribute to acne.
 Over-the-counter acne treatments also help some people.
 At Dr. Javaheri’s Office, we offer cosmetic acne treatments that are much more effective than home remedies.
 Sometimes IPL treatments are combined with chemical peels, facials and microdermabrasion to treat all aspects of acne.
 Our approach is non-surgical, but that still leaves a wide variety of cosmetic treatments to choose from.*